0xsequence/niftyswap/audits/2023_04_Wrappers_Ignacio_Mazzara.md

 #### Notes

 - N1 - lines 12, 18, and 27 - Parameter names start with `_` while other interfaces use another convention.
-Consider removing the `_` or adding it to other parameter names interfaces.
+Consider removing the `_` or adding it to other parameter names interfaces. **ADDRESSED: Added _ to new interface function parameters.**

 ## Utils